-social media, image sites, video sites).
-Describe some of the methods used to encourage people to buy things online (e.g. advertising offers; in-app purchases, pop-ups) and can recognise some of these when they appear online.
+offers; in-app purchases, pop-ups) and can recognise some of these when they appear online.
 Explain why lots of people sharing the same opinions or beliefs online do not make those opinions or beliefs true.
 Explain that technology can be designed to act like or impersonate living things (e.g. bots) and describe what the benefits and the risks might be.
-Explain what is meant by fake news e.g. why some people will create stories or alter photographs and put them online to pretend something is true when it isn't.

-Health, well-being and lifestyle

-Explain how using technology can be a distraction from other things, in both a positive and negative way.
+Explain what is meant by fake news e.g. why some people will create stories or alter photographs and put them online to pretend something is them online to pretend something is true when it isn't.
+Health, well-being and lifestyle Explain how using technology can be a distraction from other things, in both a positive and negative way.
 Identify times or situations when someone may need to limit the amount of time they use technology e.g. I can suggest strategies to help with limiting this time.

-Privacy and security

-Describe strategies for keeping personal information private, depending on context.

-Primary School Explain that internet use is never fully private and is monitored, e.g. adult supervision.
+Privacy and security Describe strategies for keeping personal information private, depending on context.
+Explain that internet use is never fully private and is monitored, e.g. adult supervision.

 Describe how some online services may seek consent to store information about me; I know how to respond appropriately and who I can ask if I am not sure.
 Know what the digital age of consent is and the impact this has on online services asking for consent.
 Copyright and ownership When searching on the internet for content to use, explain why I need to consider who owns it and whether I have the right to reuse it.
 Give some simple examples of content which I must not use without permission from the owner, e.g. videos, music, images.
 Year 5 Word processing/typing Know how to apply other useful effects to my documents such as hyperlinks.
 Know how to organise and reorganise text on screen to suit a purpose.
 Computational thinking Know how to solve problems by decomposing them into smaller parts.
 Know how to use selection in algorithms.
 Know how to use logical reasoning Self image and identity Explain how identity online can be copied, modified or altered.
 Demonstrate responsible choices about my online identity, depending on context.
-Presentations, web design, and e-Book creation Know how to create and export an interactive presentation including a variety of media, animations, transitions and other effects (e.g. Padlet, BookCreator, iMovie). to explain how a variety of algorithms work.
-Know how to evaluate the effectiveness of algorithms Coding and programming Online relationships Give examples of technology specific forms of communication (e.g. emojis, memes and GIFs).
+Presentations, web design, and e-Book creation Know how to create and export an interactive presentation including a variety of media, animations, transitions and other effects (e.g. Padlet, iMovie). to explain how a variety of algorithms work.
+Know how to evaluate the effectiveness of algorithms Online relationships Give examples of technology specific forms of communication (e.g. emojis, memes and GIFs).
+Animation Know how to record animations of different characters and edit them together to create an interview.
+Coding and programming Know how to create programs by decomposing them into smaller parts.
+Explain that there are some people I communicate with online who may want to do me or my friends harm.
+I